 In addition to other sanctions, courts frequently require the person found in contempt to pay the legal fees incurred by the other party for having to bring the matter to court.
 Judges might also require repayment for daycare costs or lost wages incurred as a result of spending time in court seeking enforcement of an order.
 The philosophy is that an aggrieved person should not have to suffer a financial loss in addition to the consequences of the other person's failure to follow a court order.

 Seeking to have someone found in contempt of court should be used sparingly and, in most cases, only after other methods of obtaining compliance have failed.
 Judges usually prefer to see efforts have been made to resolve issues before resorting to court action.
 Toward that end, a wise first step is to send a letter demanding compliance with an order and noting that a formal contempt motion may be filed if compliance is not forthcoming.
 If the order continues to be violated after reasonable efforts to resolve an issue, you should not hesitate to pursue a contempt finding.

 At a minimum, consultation with an attorney is advised prior to launching a contempt action to determine if this is the best course of action.
 Contempt actions can backfire if brought over minor matters or if the allegedly violated court order is unclear.
 An improperly prosecuted contempt claim may result in the person who filed it having to pay legal fees.

 In family law cases, court orders outline important rights and obligations regarding property, financial matters and parental relationships with children.
 When one party fails to follow an order, confusion and stress often result.
 Seeking to have a person found in contempt of court is a serious matter, but if the alleged violation is substantial you should not hesitate to pursue this remedy.
-If you have any questions concerning family or divorce law, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free in office consultation.
+If you have any questions concerning family or divorce law, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.